-If you have undergone a spinal fusion and you are disabled, the Social Security Disability Insurance Program (SSDI) may be of assistance to you.
+If you have undergone a spinal fusion and you are disabled, or if you have undergone an Anterior Cervical Discectomy with Fusion (ACDF) surgery and suffer from permanent restrictions after ACDF surgery, the Social Security Disability Insurance (SSDI) Program may be of assistance to you.

 The Social Security Administration (SSA) assumes that most individuals who have undergone a spinal fusion will recover within a one-year time period.

 Therefore, not everyone who applies for Social Security disability benefits following a spinal fusion will be awarded financial assistance.

 Whether or not you are approved for disability benefits will depend on the quality and quantity of medical information that you are able to provide to the SSA.

 Each person seeking financial support is responsible for providing the evidence regarding their condition and its severity.

 Your approval will rest on your ability to prove that your spinal fusion surgery was unsuccessful and that you are no longer able to earn gainful employment as a result.
 If you are applying for disability as a result of you enduring permanent restrictions after ACDF surgery, your approval will rest on your ability to prove that your ACDF surgery resulted in you having permanent restrictions that have placed you in a position in which you are no longer able to sustain gainful employment and, thereby, earn a living.

 Yes, spinal fusion is a disability according to the SSA.
 If you are unable to work for at least 12 months due to the severity of your spinal fusion and can meet a Blue Book listing, the SSA may consider you disabled.
 You will also need enough work credits to qualify for disability benefits.